Traditional Mexican Dishes to Try in Sayulita: 29 Classics You’ll Love

 🌯 Enchiladas

-Enchiladas are among the country’s most versatile dishes — corn tortillas wrapped around fillings such as chicken, cheese, potatoes, beans, or vegetables, then coated generously in sauce.
+Enchiladas are among Mexico’s most beloved and versatile dishes — corn tortillas filled with chicken, cheese, potatoes, beans, vegetables, or other ingredients, then generously covered in flavorful sauce.

-Their lineage extends to the Maya, who dipped tortillas into chili sauces long before the modern enchilada emerged.
+Their origins trace back to the Maya ↗️, who dipped tortillas into chile sauces centuries before the modern enchilada evolved.

-Regional variations are plentiful: red chile, green tomatillo, and creamy cheese-based sauces each highlight local ingredients and cooking styles.
+Regional variations abound, with red chile, green tomatillo, mole, and creamy cheese sauces showcasing local ingredients and culinary traditions.

 🥟 Gorditas